 But sadly, I can say that there is no one country in the world where all women can expect to see these rights.
 No country in the world can yet say that they achieved gender equality.

-Emma said, “the ambition and idea” behind feminism is what is needed more than anything, and she believes men play a crucial role in it, just as much as women do.
+Emma said that “the ambition and idea” behind feminism is what is needed more than anything, and she believes that men play a crucial role in it, just as much as women do.

-Men, I would like to give this opportunity to extend your formal invitation.
-Gender equality is your issue, too.
+Men, I would like to [take] this opportunity to extend your formal invitation.
+Gender equality is your issue too.

 Men don’t have the benefits of equality either.
 We don’t want to talk about men being imprisoned by gender stereotypes, but I can see that they are.
 When they are free, things will change for women as a natural consequence.